 How to use NPS in your eCommerce website to drive more sales

 By now you have a good idea of what NPS is, how to measure it, and why it is an important metric for your eCommerce business.

 Let’s have a look at 5 effective ways to get started

 Design your survey

-Find a preferred survey platform online and integrate it with your customer relationship management (CRM) system.
+Find a preferred survey platform online and integrate it with your customer relationship management (CRM) system Also, keep in mind the CRM challenges to avoid any adverse impact.
 Some of the best survey tools include Survey Monkey, SoGoSurvey, Typeform, and Zoho Survey.